-What if there was a solution to stress so simple that it involved nothing more than feeling thankful for the good things in your life?
+What if there were a solution to stress that involves nothing more than feeling thankful for the good things in your life?
 In fact, there is.
 That solution is called gratitude.

 - take better care of themselves physically and mentally